skyiron/web/docs/extension-system/_index.md

 ## Concepts and Building Blocks

-ownCloud Web can be extended through various entry points with custom **apps** and **extensions**.
+OpenCloud Web can be extended through various entry points with custom **apps** and **extensions**.

 ### Distinction between Apps and Extensions

-An Application in the context of ownCloud Web is an artifact which can be installed in an ownCloud Infinite Scale instance.
+An Application in the context of OpenCloud Web is an artifact which can be installed in an OpenCloud instance.
 It serves two main purposes:
 1. It makes the full app viewport (everything below the top bar) available to the application developer for any custom application code.
 This includes the ability to define views with routes, navigation items for the left sidebar, and more.